Valley Design System

 Late-2021 to Early-2022

-We began the process by translating Valley’s former brand identity to suit digital applications.
-We introduced the semantic color model, a typography system, and third-party design kits like Font Awesome.
+I led the team to translate Valley’s former brand identity to suit digital applications by introducing the semantic color model, a typography system, and third-party design kits like Font Awesome.

 However, Valley has several off-the-shelf solutions that come with their own component libraries and interactions.
 For example, many components in online banking would never appear in account opening.
 Therefore, we based our primary design system on Bootstrap, a popular front-end framework with an extensive modular architecture covering many standard components and interactions.

-After all, we also had internal applications to work on, so we partnered with the internal tech team to establish Bootstrap as our main framework.
+After all, we also had internal applications to work on, so we partnered with the internal engineering team to establish Bootstrap as our main framework.

 PHASE II: Design System Docs & Rollout